 ABOUT ORWA AJJOUB

-Orwa Ajjoub graduated from Lund University with a Master’s degree in Middle Eastern Studies in 2018.
-In his thesis, Orwa looked at the theological aspect of the split between Jabhat al-Nusra and ISIS in 2013.
+Orwa Ajjoub is an affiliated researcher at the center for Middle Eastern Studies in Lund university.
+In 2018, Orwa graduated from the same institution where he defended his Master’s thesis which looks at the theological aspect of the split between Jabhat al-Nusra and ISIS in 2013.
 Although his interest has been mainly focused on Salafi-Jihadi groups in the Middle East, Orwa wrote some articles about the Syrian society during the war and particularly about Syrian LGBTQ in Europe.
-He was published on different media website such as Syria Deeply, The Huffington Post and World Policy.
-During the last two years, Orwa has participated in two academic conferences where he discussed Al-Qaeda’s presence in Syria.
-Currently he works as a freelance translator and journalist.
+His work was published on different media websites such as Syria Deeply, Huffington Post and World Policy.
+During the last two years, Orwa has participated in two academic conferences where he discussed al-Qaeda presence in Syria.
+In addition to writing journalistic articles, Orwa is currently working on an academic report discussing the future menace of the Islamic state and other Salafi-Jihadi groups such al-Qaeda.